Other major reasons to serve this airport

 - Company formation, tax planning, trusts, foreign exchange trading and fund administration are all strong segments of the business services industry, encouraged by around 50 double taxation treaties and a legal system based on English law.

 Marketing and other support

-- Marketing support through all Hermes Airports’ digital platforms, including the airport website, Facebook, Twitter, YouTube, Instagram and the Blog.
+- Promotion of airlines’ activities through all Hermes Airports’ digital platforms, including the airport’s website, Facebook, Twitter, Instagram and LinkedIn.